alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 ### Q: Can I change my pricing later?

 **A:** Yes!
-You can adjust your hourly rates and minimum runtime at any time through the Nodexo Console.
+You can adjust your hourly rates at any time through the Nodexo Console.

 ---